AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * :code:`Reset` is analyzed in the context of a :dfn:`precondition`

+  - Predicate defined by the user which restricts the calling context
-  - Proof checks if the precondition entails :code:`Idx in Table'Range`
+  - Proof checks if the precondition entails :ada:`Idx in Table'Range`
   - Otherwise, an alarm is emitted

-* A precondition must be given to restrict the calling context

 * Initialization and value of individual array cells is tracked